 What – four stories of M&Ms wasn’t enough chocolate for you?
 Not far across the Strip in New York, New York, chocolate competitor Hershey has an experience all its own.
 Hershey’s Chocolate World has giant versions of all their iconic chocolate brands, from Kit Kat to Reece’s.

 Another free evening activity that is well-suited for kids is the erupting volcano at the Mirage.
-It runs at 8pm and 9pm every day (and 10pm on weekends), so there are plenty of opportunities to make a show, even it it means you have to push back bedtime a little bit.
+In 2021, it runs hourly at 8pm, 9pm, 10pm, and 11pm every day, so there are plenty of opportunities to make a show, even it it means you have to push back bedtime a little bit.

 Without a doubt, the High Roller is the coolest and most modern Ferris Wheel I’ve ever experienced.
 The wheel rotates once every half hour and is slow enough that riders simply hop into a fully-enclosed pod cabin as one moves slowly by the loading area.

 11. Hoover Dam

-Although we stayed on the Strip for the sake of convenience during most of our trip, an off-Strip activity or two is definitely a good idea if you have the time.
+Although we usually stay on the Strip for the sake of convenience, off-Strip activities are definitely a good idea if you have the time.
 The one that cannot be missed with children is undoubtedly Hoover Dam.
 Adults find this marvel of modern engineering fascinating too.

 Take the shorter of the two tours (little ones are ineligible to take the longer one), which we found to be perfect length for our children’s attention span.
 It started with a short movie and then our group then walked underground through some of the tunnels to see the power generators.
 The tour finished with a great view of the dam and newly-constructed bridge.
 I’d highly recommend putting babies and toddlers in a baby carrier for this tour; it isn’t really meant for strollers.